-The Pioneer Memorial Museum on Capitol Hill in Salt Lake City honors pioneers who first settled in the area.
+The Pioneer Memorial Museum on Capitol Hill in Salt Lake City honors pioneers who first settled in the Salt Lake Valley.
 Most newcomers were members of the Church of Jesus Christ of Latter-day Saints in search of a place to birth a homeland of their own.

-Located at 300 North Main Street, the Pioneer Memorial Museum is housed in the former territorial governor’s mansion, which was built in 1855.
+Located at 300 North Main Street, the Pioneer Memorial Museum is housed in the former territorial Governors’ Mansion.
+It was built in 1855.
 The building is a historic landmark, and the stately structure has hosted the museum since 1957.
 The collection includes exhibits and artifacts that tell the story of Utah’s pioneer era and beyond.

 Whether you live in Salt Lake City or are just visiting, the museum is a great place to start.
 It is located in the historic Capitol Hill neighborhood and across a narrow street from the Utah State Capitol.
-The historic Council Hall is within a very short walk of both.
+The historic Council Hall is within easy walking distance of both.

 Council Hall is a decadent red sandstone building with a backdrop of the Wasatch Mountains.
-The building was originally located downtown where it served as a city and territorial government office.
-In 1960 it was moved to Capitol Hill.
-Today it houses the Utah Office of Tourism and the ZNHA Bookstore.
+The building was originally located downtown as a city and territorial government office.
+In 1960, the building was moved to Capitol Hill.
+Today, it houses the Utah Office of Tourism and the ZNHA Bookstore.

 Primarily Native Americans inhabited the peaceful valley until the pioneers arrived.
 The first wagons entered the Salt Lake Valley through Emigration Canyon on July 21, 1847.
 Their leader, Church President Brigham Young, entered on July 24.
 Utahns still celebrate July 24 annually with parades, picnics, devotionals, and fireworks.